 10 p.m. to 1 a.m. : 90 per hour

 1 a.m. to 6 a.m. : 30 per hour

+Divide 60 minutes by volume to obtain an inter trigger time, the inter trigger time can be varied by calendar to provide workload that varies by time of day.
+It can be good practice to include a default or background inter trigger time should a time period not be covered by a calendar.

 Resources

-The Contact Center operates 24/7.
+The Support Center operates 24/7.
 And supports customers based on a particular time zone.
 This means it is expected that it will handle very few requests during the night.

 Supplier operates nonstop, 9 a.m. to 10 p.m. on weekdays only.